Frequently Asked Questions

 I'm a Berklee employee—how does Equity support me?

-- Equity offers a number of supportive measure, including, but not limited to:
+Equity offers a number of supportive measures, including, but not limited to:

 - investigation and adjudication;